Having a tax plan in place before 30 June will help you make strategic decisions to maximise your returns come tax time.

 Visit the ATO website to find out more about economic stimulus measures

 Having accurate and current information is another important aspect of tax planning that can help you maximise your deduction and allow you and your accountant to make informed tax decisions.
 This includes:

-- Ensuring your log books for your business vehicle are up-to-date.
+- Checking the log books for your business vehicle are up-to-date.
 You’ll need to start a new log book if your current one is more than five years old or your vehicle usage has changed significantly.
-You can also consider investing in one of the many mileage tracking digital apps available.
+You could also consider investing in one of the many mileage tracking digital apps available.

-- If your business carries stock, do your stocktake as at 30 June 2018.
-NB: if your estimated closing stock (and opening stock) is less than $5,000 you do not have to do a stocktake.
+- If your business carries stock, do your stocktake as at 30 June.
+NB: If your estimated closing stock (and opening stock) is less than $5,000 you do not have to do a stocktake.

-- Accounting for the private use of business assets, such as motor vehicles, when claiming GST on expenses.
-For example, if you’re claiming 100% GST on motor vehicle expenses but 20% of the vehicle’s use was private, you’ll need to adjust your annual GST private apportionment claim to factor in this personal use.
+- Accounting for the private use of business assets, such as motor vehicles, when claiming GST on expenses (eg. if you’re claiming 100 per cent GST on motor vehicle expenses but 20 per cent of the vehicle’s use was private, you’ll need to adjust your annual GST private apportionment claim to factor in this personal use).

-If you have any questions about tax planning speak to your accountant or contact our free small business advisory service.
+If you have any questions about tax planning speak to your accountant.
+For general advice and guidance, contact our free small business advisory service.